Guide to Google Shopping: Survived a decade and still thriving

 How to sell on Google Shopping and why sell on Google Shopping?

-After your account is all set, you can now select “Shopping Actions” under the programs in your Merchant Center account.
+After your account is all set, you can now select “Buy On Google” under the programs in your Merchant Center account.

 Here you can enable this program by providing information about your business.
 Information such as the name of your business, country of business, tax details, shipping detail and so on.